Jackie Sibblies Drury

-Jackie Sibblies Drury is an American playwright.
+Jackie Sibblies Drury is an American playwright and screenwriter.
 The New York Times called Drury's 2012 play We Are Proud to Present a Presentation About the Herero of Namibia, Formerly Known as Southwest Africa, From the German Sudwestafrika, Between the Years 1884–1915 "her breakout work".
 Her subsequent works include Social Creatures (2013) and Fairview (2018); for the latter, Drury received the 2019 Pulitzer Prize for Drama.

 Early life and education

 Jackie Sibblies Drury was raised by her Jamaican immigrant mother and grandmother in Plainfield, New Jersey.
 Drury's mother enrolled her at a private school in New Jersey where she witnessed the persistence of "segregation even in a harmonious community."

 Drury attended Yale University, where she majored in literature.'
 She received her MFA in playwriting from Brown University in 2010.